perl6-community-modules/perl6-IRC-Client-Plugin-Factoid/DESIGN.md

 ## Purpose Overview

 The plugin provides features of a "factoid bot."
-Given a keyword—a factoid—, it responds with a pre-defined value for that factoid.
+Given a keyword—a factoid—it responds with a pre-defined value for that factoid.

 IRC users can add, modify, and delete factoids.
 Revision history is kept to